voitb/brokebot/COMPONENT-MODERNIZATION.md

 - Third-party stores
 - Any external mutable data source

+### Use `useLayoutEffect` for:
+- Focus management (prevents flicker)
+- Initial scroll positioning (prevents content flash)
+- Any DOM mutation that affects visual appearance before paint

 ### Use `requestAnimationFrame` for:
+- Continuous animations (not one-time operations)
-- Initial scroll positioning
+- Non-blocking scroll event handlers
-- Layout-dependent operations
-- Replacing arbitrary `setTimeout` timing hacks
+- Operations where slight delay is acceptable

 ### Use `useEffectEvent` for (React 19.2+):
 - Reading latest props/state in Effects without causing re-runs